-Release number Release date Author Comments 3.0 ТВА 2019 Skills Impact Changes to Appendix 1 Units of competency, skill sets and qualifications relevant to equine training due to release of RGR Racing and Breeding version 3.
+Release number Release date Author Comments 4.0 October 2021 Skills Impact Changes to sections that are affected by the release of ACM Version 5.0, including revised Specific Assessor Requirements for ACMEQU riding units.
+3.0 August 2019 Skills Impact Changes to Appendix 1 Units of competency, skill sets and qualifications relevant to equine training due to release of RGR Racing and Breeding version 3.
 New units of competency and skill set included.
 Units of competency related to the Horse Breeding sector (HBR) re-coded from the ACM Animal Care and Management Training Package to the RGR Racing and Breeding Training Package 2.0 July 2018 Skills Impact Additional information included in section 6 to address safety relating to delivery of qualifications, skill sets and units of competency in the RGR Racing and Breeding Training Package V2.0.
 1.0 November 2017 Skills Impact User Guide created to support delivery of equine units of competency, skill sets and qualifications in the ACM Animal Care and Management Training Package V1.0 and AHC Agriculture, Horticulture and Conservation and Land Management Training Package V2.0.